+Annual Notification

-Annual Notification Students in junior high school and high school receive instruction related to the prevention of child abuse, family violence, dating violence, and sex trafficking.
+Students receive instruction related to the prevention of child abuse, family violence, dating violence, and sex trafficking.
 The School Health Advisory Council (SHAC) makes recommendations for curriculum materials, and the school board adopts the materials and determines the specific content of the instruction.